Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 # Deploying the IMAGE Server
+IMAGE is a microservice-oriented stack where preprocessors, handlers, and services plug into a central orchestrator.
+Everything runs in Docker containers, wired together via Docker Compose.
 The following information is meant to aid people in getting IMAGE running on their own so components can be used.
 It is based on what we've done for our testing and production environments, but by no means is this the only way to deploy.
 The general principles and concerns will likely be relevant.

 # System Requirements & Dependencies